-- Have a CLSA interviewer contact you by telephone at your convenience, to ask questions about yourself and your physical, emotional and social health functioning.
-This interview will be repeated every 3 years (70 minutes). - Be called on the phone by a CLSA interviewer mid-way between each 3-year interview to maintain contact and answer a few more questions about your health and well-being (35 minutes). - We will also ask you to provide your Health Card Number to enhance the quality of this research project.
-However, you can refuse this part of data collection and still participate in the study. - Over 20 years this adds up to about 2-3 days of your time.
+- Have a CLSA interviewer come to your home, at your convenience, to ask you questions about yourself and your physical, emotional and social health and functioning.
+This interview will be repeated every 3 years (70 minutes). - Visit a CLSA Data Collection Site in your area once every 3 years to have physical tests done such as height, weight, blood pressure and bone density (2 to 3 hours). - Be called on the phone by a CLSA interviewer mid-way between each 3-year visit to maintain contact and answer a few more questions about your health and well-being (35 minutes).

+- We will also ask you to provide blood and urine samples and your Health Card Number to enhance the quality of this research project.
+However, you can refuse this part of data collection and still participate in the study. - Over 20 years this adds up to about 3-4 days of your time.